Ergonica Secure Shopping Values

 If the tool length is too short for you, you will still be able to work effectively, but will need to stoop more and place more strain than necessary on your back muscles and bones.
 If the handle is higher than your neck, you can still work effectively by approaching your target plants from an angle.
 When working with deep roots, a longer handle allows you to twist deeply into the soil without stooping.
 Ergonica also offers an optional 8-inch T-Handle Kit for working with deep roots in tough soil to allow you to more comfortably twist with both hands.
 If you have several willing workers in your home or farm, we suggest you buy several different models based on the height of the workers and the types of applications needed.
 It's a good idea to warm up your arms and legs by stretching and walking for fifteen minutes prior to doing any kind of vigorous yard work.

 Weighing in at less than 2 pounds, even the 48-inch Weed Twister is almost a pound lighter than most other tools of the same class.
 This allows you to work with pinpoint accuracy while experiencing less stress than with heavier tools.
-Although the 54-inch model weighs 3 pounds, the dual handles balance the weight between both hands and give you a sense of controlled power.
-Even at 3 pounds, this tool is comparable or lighter than other tools, such as the multi-prong tools or long-handled hoes.
 Careful ergonomic engineering results in more punch per pound for this amazing tool.
 Like a ninja weapon, you will appreciate the deft power of this tool, especially when facing a bumper crop of uninvited weeds and misplaced plants in your yard!

 Below you see one of our neighbors, an Expert Weed Twister, using the 42-inch Weed Twister to pull out wild oats which grew quickly next to a cactus plant.
 Lydia is of average height and has recently upgraded from the original 36-inch model to the 42-inch model in order to extend her reach to weeds and debris away from her path.
 Click on the images for larger views.